JASMINE: Near-Infrared Astrometry and Time Series Photometry Science: Galactic Center Survey (GCS): Galactic Center Archaeology

-Identifying the bar formation epoch and the evolution of the pattern speed is crucial to answer how radial migration shaped the current chemodynamical structure of the Galactic disk.
+Identifying the bar formation epoch and the evolution of the pattern speed is crucial to answering how radial migration shaped the current chemodynamical structure of the Galactic disk.
 Bar formation induces significant radial migration in stars of the Galactic disk \citep[e.g.,][]{DiMatteo+2013,Khoperskov+19a}, and the coupling between bar resonances and spiral arms resonances further induces strong radial migration of disk stars \citep{Minchev+Famaey10}.
-The slowing down of the bar pattern speed means the resonances of the bar sweep a large radial range of the Galactic disk, and affect the kinematics of the disk stars in these radii and enhance the radial migration \citep{Halle+DiMatteo+Haywood+Combes15,Halle+2018,Chiba+Friske+Schoenrich20,Khoperskov+19a}.
+The slowing down of the bar pattern speed means the resonances of the bar sweep a large radial range of the Galactic disk, and affect the kinematics of the disk stars at these radii and enhance radial migration \citep{Halle+DiMatteo+Haywood+Combes15,Halle+2018,Chiba+Friske+Schoenrich20,Khoperskov+19a}.

-The Sun is considered to have been formed in the inner disk ($R\sim 5-7$~kpc), and radially migrated outward to reach the current radius \citep[e.g.,][]{Wielen+Fuchs+Dettbarn96,Sellwood+Binney02,Minchev+18,Feltzing+Bowers+Agertz20,TsujimotoBaba2020}.
+The Sun is considered to have been formed in the inner disk ($R\sim 5$--7~kpc), and to have radially migrated outward to reach its current radius \citep[e.g.,][]{Wielen+Fuchs+Dettbarn96,Sellwood+Binney02,Minchev+18,Feltzing+Bowers+Agertz20,TsujimotoBaba2020}.
 It is a fascinating question as to whether the Galactic bar formed before or after the formation of the Sun.
-If the Galactic bar is younger than the age of the Sun, the orbital history of the Sun must be largely influenced by the Galactic bar formation and evolution, making this a key question in understanding the Sun's dynamical history.
+If the Galactic bar is younger than the age of the Sun, the orbital history of the Sun is likely impacted by the Galactic bar formation, in addition to radial migration due to resonances, making this a key question in understanding the Sun's dynamical history.

-Recently, the accurately measured chemical abundance pattern of a large number of the disk stars by APOGEE combined with the kinematics provided by {\it Gaia} enabled the modeling of the history of the inside-out disk formation of the Galactic disk and the impact of radial migration of stars \citep{Frankel+18,Frankel+20}.
-However, radial migration due to the bar formation and evolution has not yet been taken into account, because of the complexity of such a model with additional parameters needed to fit the data and thus requiring additional priors.
+Recently, the accurately measured chemical abundance pattern of a large number of disk stars by APOGEE combined with the kinematics provided by {\it Gaia} has enabled modeling of the history of the inside-out disk formation of the Galactic disk and the impact of the radial migration of stars \citep{Hayden2015,Frankel+18,Frankel+20, imig2023}.
+However, radial migration due to bar formation and evolution has not yet been taken into account, because of the complexity of such a model with additional parameters needed to fit the data and thus requiring additional priors.
 One such key prior is the formation epoch of the bar.
 As discussed in this section, \jasmine{} will provide this important piece of the information from the age distribution of the NSD.